Skip to content

 Configuration

-The Jira provider requires the following configuration parameters in your smm_config.json file:
+The Jira provider requires these fields in smm_config.json:

 json